Q: If I have questions, who should I contact?

 A: No, we can’t.
 You should tap into your own list of friends, family, acquaintances.
 You know your local community better than we do, and have the connections there to make a difference.

 Q: Can information about my event be posted on the BOTG Website.

 A: Sure, we can do that for you — it would be our pleasure.
 So long as you have been approved, we’ll be happy to list your event and promote it on our website.

 Q: Can you provide information and materials for our event?

 A: Yes, after you fill out proposal form to register your event we will send you an Action Kit with materials to support your event.
 We also encourage you to use our website, which covers BOTG activities.
-We’d be happy to help you better understand the issues that define the challenges wher ewe work, as well as provide you news, stories, press releases, interviews, reports, photos and video.
+We’d be happy to help you better understand the issues that define the challenges where we work, as well as, provide you news, stories, press releases, interviews, reports, photos and video.

 Q: Can BOTG issue a receipt for purchases of admission tickets, drawing tickets, and auction items?

 A: Yes.
 However, a donor may only claim a deduction for the amount of the payment that exceeds the value of the benefit the donor receives.
-We will provide a receipt for the donation in excess of the fair market value for merchandise, goods, or services received in return, once we are provided with documentation estimating fair market value.
+We will provide a receipt for the donation at fair market value for merchandise, goods, or services received in return, once we are provided with documentation estimating fair market value.
 But we can only do so for monetary donations (and donations of securities).
 The value of an individual’s time or services donated to BOTG is not deductible under federal tax law, and therefore is not eligible for a tax receipt.